ansible/ansible/docsite/rst/playbooks_loops.rst

 Subelements walks a list of hashes (aka dictionaries) and then traverses a list with a given (nested sub-)key inside of those records.

+Optionally,  you can add a third element to the subelements list, that holds a dictionary of flags.
+Currently you can add the 'skip_missing' flag.
+If set to True, the lookup plugin will skip the lists items that do not contain the given subkey.
+Without this flag, or if that flag is set to False, the plugin will yield an error and complain about the missing subkey.

 The authorized_key pattern is exactly where it comes up most.

 .. _looping_over_integer_sequences: